 How else do reviews affect your company?

-If you haven’t yet seen just how much reviews can affect your potential customers’ decisions to work with you or choose your product, buckle in.
+If you haven’t yet seen just how much customer reviews and testimonials can affect your potential customers’ decisions to work with you or choose your product, buckle in.
 It’s really significant.

-Every year, Brightlocal runs a local consumer review survey.
+As referenced above, Brightlocal runs a local consumer review survey annually.
 While their survey is focused on local companies, we can assume that there’s a similar amount of reviews left across the board, whether you’re local or not.

 What is a review audit, and how do you perform one?

-A review audit can be valuable whether you’ve been managing your reviews for a while or are just looking to start.
+A review audit can be valuable whether you’ve managed your customer reviews and testimonials for a while or are just looking to start.
 In a nutshell, a review audit just means you find all the reviews of your business on the web, take note of them, and use that data to inform your overall review strategy.

 To start, open Google and search for your business name plus the word “reviews.”
 Now you’ve got a whole list of review sites with reviews of your company — some you may never have even seen before!
 Reviews have a way of coming out of the woodwork.

-Now that you can see your review landscape, follow these steps to perform a basic review audit.
+Follow these steps to perform a basic review audit: